Indezine Home

 The cool part is that if you know what you are doing, you can actually edit these XML files, and even replace the JPEG files!
 There's no harm caused by playing with these files since you are just working with a test file.

-5. Once you have made any changes, go ahead and rename the zip extension back to thmx -- and you should be able to use this theme file in your Office documents.
+- Once you have made any changes, go ahead and rename the ZIP extension

 I found these links that help you enable and disable these options in Windows XP and Windows Vista: